 13. How to get back to normal?

 Losing a friend and a family member is hard, and it’s going to hurt.
-Thus, you have to think about how you personally could cope with this loss before it happens!
+Thus, you have to think about how you could cope with this loss before it happens!

 Don’t be ashamed to admit how you feel and get advice for others who have coped with losing a pet.
-Remember the good times and don’t feel pressured to rush into getting a new dog.
+Remember the good times, and don’t feel pressured to rush into getting a new dog.

 Final words about using a “when to put your dog down checklist”

-Use this when to put your dog down checklist to help you recognize the signs it is the right time to say goodbye to a beloved pet.
+Use this when to put your dog down checklist to help you recognize the signs; it is the right time to say goodbye to a beloved pet.

 One last tip, if it’s clear that letting go is the best option, do so without any regrets.
 Over time, you will heal and move on.
 Fortunately, all your precious moments and memories of your beloved dog will stay with you forever!

 Elizabeth Price is a former psychology student at Montclair State University who is still eager to research almost any topic.
 She works as an academic advisor and blog writer at EssayPro, an urgent essay writing service.
-You can reach here on Twitter or contact her via email.
+You can reach her on Twitter or contact her via email.
 Elizabeth is a contributor to Native Advertising Institute, LearnWoo, and TaskPigeon.